Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 `psa_wipe_all_key_slots` is only called from `mbedtls_psa_crypto_free`, here we will need to return an error as we won't be able to free the key store if a key is in use without compromising the state of the secure side.
 This is acceptable as an untrusted application cannot call `mbedtls_psa_crypto_free` in a crypto service.
 In a service integration, `mbedtls_psa_crypto_free` on the client cuts the communication with the crypto service.
 Also, this is the current behaviour.

-`psa_destroy_key` marks the slot as deleted, deletes persistent keys and opaque keys and returns.
-This only works if drivers are protected by a mutex (and the persistent storage as well if needed).`psa_destroy_key` transfers to PENDING_DELETION as an intermediate state, then, when the last reading operation finishes, it wipes the key slot.
+`psa_destroy_key` registers as a reader, marks the slot as deleted, deletes persistent keys and opaque keys and unregisters before returning.
 This will free the key ID, but the slot might be still in use.
+This only works if drivers are protected by a mutex (and the persistent storage as well if needed). `psa_destroy_key` transfers to PENDING_DELETION as an intermediate state.
+The last reading operation will wipe the key slot upon unregistering.
 In case of volatile keys freeing up the ID while the slot is still in use does not provide any benefit and we don't need to do it.

 These are serious limitations, but this can be implemented with mutexes only and arguably satisfies the [Key destruction short-term requirements](#key-destruction-short-term-requirements).